Question More, Action Knowledge.

 Objective: To apply the Regret Optimization Framework to real-life decisions.

-In the tapestry of life, decisions we must make
+In this journey we must make

 Each choice a brush stroke, the path we take